 Hijab?
 LGBT?
 Stuffs?

 Read more about Islam.
 Comprehend Al-Qur’an.
 Comprehend the Sunnah (Al-Hadeeth).
 The more you read, the wiser you become.
 And, select readings that are insightful.
 Books that do not represent correct information, in which opinions are presented too much personally, will not help you much in Islam.
-At the end, you will understand that all those things are only “stuffs” that test your faith to Allah SWT, your Creator.
-They may say anything about your faith, but trust me, compared to those folks; you have your Creator – the Creator of the Heaven and Earth.
+In the end, you will understand that all those things are only “pieces of stuff” that test your faith in Allah SWT, your Creator.
+They may say anything about your faith, but trust me, compared to those folks; you have your Creator – the Creator of Heaven and Earth.
 For me, that is more than enough.
 Life is just like a game.
-None influences you, unless you influence yourself from what you are doing.
+None influences you unless you influence yourself from what you are doing.
 Finally, I hope that you may grow yourself as a Muslim, and me, too.
 Sometimes, I felt that the tests beyond my ability, but after I pass the tests, I know that it uplifts me into a better human being.
 Insya Allah.
 Jazakillah khair.
 Wassalamualaikum.
 May peace be unto you, dear brothers and sisters.

 Hatred is for those whose heart is filled with hate – as simple as that. – Syayid Sandi Sukandi